totoman858/MyRedmineTasks/README.md

 You will be able to get all your redmine tasks :

 <img width="873" height="687" alt="Capture d’écran 2025-12-30 à 17 36 08" src="https://github.com/user-attachments/assets/c78f629c-8349-4d32-b554-39be5aef0266" />

+If you hover over a task with the mouse, you will see its description.
+If you click on it, the browser will open the task